luminiferous/Brendan-Blog/Conclusion.md

 By compeleting various Overthe Wire challenges, both Natas and Bandits challenges enpowered my knowledge and skills on how to use the linux kernel and how to attack web applications.

+Having the right mindset is significant for a cyber security professional in understanding the right approach in breaking or protecting a system.
+When Luke discuss the

+Understanding key points

+When jai presented

+**Artefacts**

 **SLO 3) Apply the Technical Skills to Develop, Model and Evaluate a Design**

-Applying technical skills to develop, model and evalutate a design was
+Applying technical skills to develop, model and evalutate a design by reseaching and understanding how vulnerabilities and exploits impact professionals to test

+RSA SecurID

+Understanding the important and the function of various tools, nmap, john the ripper, hashcat

+Reversing a program in week 4 with reverse enginer

 **Artefacts**

+Hack The Box Help
+Hack The Box Lame

 **SLO 4) Demonstrate Effective Collaboration and Communication Skills**